Skip to contents

 • The airline model ARIMA(0 1 1)(0 1 1) is appended in red if available.

-Eurostat guidelines recommend that calendar effects (working-day, leap-year, Easter, etc.) be treated explicitly, particularly for STS indicators and National Accounts.([European Commission][1])
+Eurostat guidelines recommend treating calendar effects (working-day, leap-year, Easter, moving holidays, etc.) explicitly—especially for STS indicators and National Accounts.([European Commission][1])

-For a proper TD regressor you would use working-day counts by weekday.
-Here we just construct a very simple length-of-month regressor to illustrate the mechanics.
+For a proper trading-day setup you’d typically use weekday counts or contrasts.
+Here we build a simple length-of-month regressor just to show the mechanics.

 days_in_month <- function(date) {